Not seeing the results you want from your YouTube SEO campaigns?

-Save your full-length videos for Facebook and YouTube (and don’t forget to promote!)
-LinkedIn is also a great place to drop a video if you operate a B2B.
+Save your full-length videos for Facebook and YouTube, (and don’t forget to promote!)
+LinkedIn is also a great platform to drop a video if you operate a B2B.

 For channels like Twitter and Instagram, create shorter teasers of your video.